Hostels have to be some of the easiest places for meeting people.

-Some hostels might cater too much to the party atmosphere and there ends up being nowhere to escape loud/drunken insanity except for in your room.
+Some hostels might cater too much to the party atmosphere and there ends up being nowhere to escape loud/drunken insanity.

-But some hostels have various different areas that can separate the action for some quality chill out time with your fellow travelers.
+But some hostels have various different areas that separate the action for some quality chill time with your fellow travelers.

-A hostel that really seems to bring the best of what hostels have to offer as far as meeting, mingling, and a great camaraderie among travelers is: St. Christopher’s Village hostel in London, England.
+A hostel that really seems to bring the best together as far as meeting, mingling, and a great camaraderie among travelers is: St. Christopher’s Village hostel in London, England.

 The reason this hostel wins over other favorites of mine is because of the different areas throughout the building.

-The 1st room you walk into has reception & about 5-6 computers for your internet needs.
+The 1st room you walk into has reception and about 5-6 computers for your internet needs.